An Introduction to Deposit Protection Schemes for Landlords

 Issues often arise when a landlord wants to evict their tenant but cannot do so because they have failed to abide by the law relating to protecting deposits.
 If a landlord either fails to protect the deposit under one of the three government-authorised tenancy deposit protection schemes or fails to provide the tenant with the correct prescribed information within thirty days of receiving the deposit, their rights are highly restricted.
 As a result, a landlord could face court action or be prevented from regaining possession of the property.

-We at Boyce Hatton are happy to advise you in relation to tenancy deposits and related disputes, in addition to a wide range of potential landlord and tenant matters.
-Our experts understand the complex nature of these matters and are committed to offering you help and guidance.
+Our specialist landlord and tenant lawyers can advise you in relation to tenancy deposits and related disputes, in addition to a wide range of potential landlord and tenant matters.
+We understand the complex nature of these matters and can offer pragmatic help and guidance.